Danger Will Robinson!!

 sas2flash -o -sasadd 50030480195exxxx

-Lastly – to wipe the card and reflash withou tthe bios, use this command to wipe it whilst preserving the SAS address:
+Lastly – if you need to back-track and want to reflash without the bios, use this command to wipe it whilst preserving the SAS address – before reflashing just the firmware and leaving out the BIOS

 sas2flsh -o -e 6